FAR -- Part 26

 (b) The justification may be made on an individual or class basis.
 The contracting officer approves the justification.

-(b) A list of prospective vendors voluntarily participating in the Disaster Response Registry can be retrieved using the System for Award Management (SAM) search tool, which can be accessed via https://www.acquisition.gov .
+(b) A list of prospective vendors voluntarily participating in the Disaster Response Registry can be retrieved using the System for Award Management (SAM) search tool, which can be accessed via https://www.sam.gov, Search Records, Advanced Search, Disaster Response Registry Search.
 These vendors may be identified by selecting the criteria for “Disaster Response Contractors.”
-Contractors are required to register with SAM in order to gain access to the Disaster Response Registry.
+Contractors are required to register in SAM in order to gain access to the Disaster Response Registry.

 (a) The contracting officer shall insert the provision at 52.226-3, Disaster or Emergency Area Representation, in solicitations involving the local area set-aside.
 For commercial items, see 12.301(e)(4).